 The on-call veterinarian will…

-First likely want to discuss your dog’s medical history, including vaccination record and why you suspect your dog has meningoencephalitis.
-Make sure that you tell the veterinarian whether your dog is on any medications, regardless of whether they are prescribed or not.
-This is definitely important because it might affect the diagnosis and the decided upon treatment.
+First, you likely want to discuss your dog’s medical history, including your vaccination record and why you suspect your dog has meningoencephalitis.
+Ensure you tell the veterinarian whether your dog is on any medications, regardless of their prescription.
+This is important because it might affect the diagnosis and the decided-upon treatment.

 From there…

-Your veterinarian will need to perform the most important test, a spinal tap ($950-$1500), which is where your dog is placed under anesthesia and the veterinarian takes a sample of the cerebrospinal fluid (CSF) for CSF analysis.
+They will do a complete medical examination.
+This will investigate your dog’s general health.
+If you’ve ever taken your dog for a medical exam, you know it includes weight, reflexes, blood pressure, and more.
+After this assessment, your veterinarian will need to perform the most crucial test, a spinal tap ($950-$1500), which is where your dog is placed under anesthesia, and the veterinarian takes a sample of the cerebrospinal fluid (CSF) for CSF analysis.

 If your dog does have meningoencephalitis…

-The cause of the meningoencephalitis must be determined in order to know how to treat it.
-Different causes of meningoencephalitis often require the use of different procedures and different medication.
+The causes of meningoencephalitis’s motivation must be determined to know how to treat it.
+Different reasons for meningoencephalitis often require other procedures and various medications.

 Fluids and Oxygen

-Your dog will most likely require intravenous (IV) fluids and electrolytes to offset the dehydration in order to boost the metabolism.
+Your dog will most likely require intravenous (IV) fluids and electrolytes to offset dehydration and boost metabolism.

 Medications

-There are several different medications that your veterinarian may prescribe for your dog including antibiotics (e.g. fluorquines, metronidazole, tetracyclines, and ampicillin), antifungal medication, clindamycin and anticonvulsants for seizures, pain medication, and itraconazole or fluconazole if the dog is found to have a mycotic infection.
+There are several different medications that your veterinarian may prescribe for your dog, including antibiotics (e.g., fluorine, metronidazole, tetracyclines, and ampicillin), antifungal medicines, clindamycin and anticonvulsants for seizures, pain medication, and itraconazole or fluconazole if the dog is found to have a mycotic infection.

 Hospitalization

-Dogs will most likely be hospitalized for the first 24 hours in order to provide treatment and observation.
-With the high mortality rate the veterinarian may deem it permissible to provide you with medication for the pain so as to let you take your dog home.
-Your veterinarian may suggest that you look into euthanizing your dog if it is suffering.
+Dogs will most likely be hospitalized for the first 24 hours to provide treatment and observation.
+With the high mortality rate, the veterinarian may deem it permissible to provide you with medication for the pain to let you take your dog home.
+Your veterinarian may suggest you consider euthanizing your dog if it is suffering.

 In many cases…